kercre123/victor/simulator/README.md

 # Webots Simulator Setup

-We are currently using [Webots version R2018a rev 2](https://cyberbotics.com/archive/mac/webots-R2018a-rev2.dmg).
+We are currently using [Webots version R2018a rev 2](https://cyberbotics.com/archive/mac/webots-R2018a-rev2.dmg) (a list of versions we currently support is available [here](supportedWebotsVersions.txt)).
 A license is required to run the Webots simulator.
 Submit a ticket to the Helpdesk to request a license.

 ## Setup